lukehsiao/axum-fastapi/README.md

 Increasing the number of workers to `N` improves throughput and latency, but also multiplies memory usage by `N`, as each worker runs its own process.
 As is typically done with FastAPI, we use SQLAlchemy and Pydantic for structured responses.

+## The Full Async FastAPI server

+This FastAPI server takes a different, more optimal approach of doing _everything_ asynchronously.
+It deviates more from the FastAPI tutorial, but is also _very_ simple, and actually more structurally similar to the Axum server.
+When benchmarking, we still run it with `uvicorn` and a single worker (the default).

 ## The Axum server

 The Axum server is modeled almost directly from the [Axum example for sqlx and postgres](https://github.com/tokio-rs/axum/tree/503d31976f8504bba76d9ff6d3b20738eb0f3385/examples/sqlx-postgres/src).